M4xHedRum/AfricaCyberFest24_CTF/Writeup/Dejavu.md

 ![Dejavu landing](../.assets/dejavu_2.png)

-Opening a wallet provider and connecting to the dapp reveals that it's a sepolia ethereum dapp.
+Opening a wallet provider (Metamask) and connecting to the dapp reveals that it's a sepolia ethereum dapp.

 Clicking `Buy Flag` reveals the user must own 1e20 Haxor token, which costs 200 ETH